roverzealous/PowerShell/READMEtemplate.md

 1. [**Start-Sync Module**](https://github.com/roverzealous/Public-PowerShell/blob/master/Client/Start-Sync.psm1)

-  -*This module will copy what ever folders you set.
-We use this to edit our PowerShell Profiles and then sync them across all                 profile locations.*
+  *This module will copy what ever folders you set.
+We use this to edit our PowerShell Profiles and then sync them across all                 profile locations.
+Set the folder you want to copy from and copy to.
+Once you import this Module, you just need to type Start-Sync       begin the process.
+We add this Module to our PowerShell Profile so it is always loaded.*

 ```powershell